adammendoza/curriculum/Full Stack Web Development/Full-time/curriculum.md

 ***

 ### **Emphasized**
-Items listed here are heavily used throughout the entire duration of our six-month course.
+Items listed here are taught and used throughout the course for at least two weeks or more and required students to work with them on real-world projects.

 #### Programming Languages